ErickScur/ErickScur/README.md

 ## About
-- 👦🏻 I'm 19 years old and I live in Videira, Santa Carina, Brazil
+- 👦🏻 I live in Videira, Santa Carina, Brazil
 - 🌱 Currently studying TDD and Clean Architecture
 - 🧟 Passionate about horror books and movies